 Darunavir can cause serious, life-threatening side effects.
 These include liver problems and severe skin reactions or rash.

-Taking darunavir with certain other medicines may cause serious side effects.
+Taking darunavir with certain other medicines may cause serious, life-threatening side effects.

 While taking darunavir, it is important to keep all of your appointments with your health care provider.

 Darunavir is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children 3 years of age and older.
-Darunavir is always used in combination with the anti-HIV medicine ritonavir (brand name: Norvir) and other anti-HIV medicines.
+Darunavir is always used in combination with the HIV medicine ritonavir (brand name: Norvir) and other HIV medicines.

 Before taking darunavir, tell your health care provider:

-Darunavir comes in the following forms and strengths:
+Darunavir (brand name: Prezista) comes in the following forms and strengths:

 Take darunavir according to your health care provider's instructions.

-Always take darunavir in combination with the anti-HIV medicine ritonavir (brand name: Norvir) and other anti-HIV medicines.
+Always take darunavir in combination with the HIV medicine ritonavir (brand name: Norvir) and other HIV medicines.

-If you take too much darunavir, contact your local poison control center (1-800-222-1222) or go to the nearest hospital emergency room right away.
+If you take too much darunavir, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.